-Alegrías Explained-

 Learn and understand what is actually happening.

 But you won’t need flash cards to remember all these words!
-There may be a lot to a danced Alegrías, but when it’s broken down, you will have the comprehension and understanding of what is happening.
+There may be a lot to a danced Alegrías, but when it’s broken down, you will start to see how it all works in a way that will open your ears and mind to greater and greater understanding.

-First we’ll show you the sections and transitions.
-Then we’ll explain what to look and listen for, who’s doing what when and what it’s called.
-Finally, the “behind the scenes” feel of what happens before a real performance: you can experience Kai, Manuel and José discuss what’s tricky and what’s important about each section.
+First we show you the sections and transitions.
+Then we explain what to look and listen for, who’s doing what when and what it’s called.
+Finally, the “behind the scenes” feel of what happens before a real performance: you can experience Kai, Manuel and José discussing what’s tricky and what’s important about each section.

-Additionally, Alegrías Explained will also reveal alternative ways of playing, dancing or singing the section in question, so you will definitely want to catch this part.
+Additionally, Alegrías Explained reveals alternative ways of playing, dancing or singing the section in question, so you will definitely want to catch this part.

 Scenes from the next episode….

-We’re breaking down these sections and transitions into episodic videos.
+We breaking these sections and transitions down into episodic videos.
 It’s a lot to learn as a whole.
 Therefore, these concepts will be a lot easier to comprehend when logically broken down.
-Each video episode will include the transition from the previous section, the section itself, and the transition into the next section.
-As a result, this will really allow you to grasp those transitions and how the dance’s sections are connected.
+Each video episode includes the transition from the previous section, the section itself, and the transition into the next section.
+This gives you the context you need to understand the place of each section in the greater whole and how they are all connected.

 You will be able to start at the beginning and learn the whole dance structure.
 Alternatively, if you only need a refresher, you can just jump in at any point and learn about the section you need help with.